Lionel Messi: Tax fraud

-Messi's financial affairs came under investigation in 2013 for suspected tax evasion.
-Offshore companies in tax havens Uruguay and Belize were used to evade €4.1 million in taxes related to sponsorship earnings between 2007 and 2009.
+Messi came under investigation in 2013 for suspected tax evasion in Spain.
+Offshore companies in tax havens such as Uruguay, Switzerland and Belize were used to evade €4.1 million in taxes related to his sponsorship earnings between 2007 and 2009.
+Messi, who pleaded ignorance to the scheme, voluntarily paid arrears of €5.1 million in August 2013.
+On 6 July 2016, Messi and his father were both found guilty of tax fraud and were given suspended 21-month prison sentences and ordered to pay €1.7 million and €1.4 million in fines, respectively.
+In court, Messi told the judge, "I just played football.
+I signed the contracts because I trusted my dad and the lawyers and we had decided that they would take charge of those things."
 An unrelated shell company in Panama set up in 2012 was subsequently identified as belonging to the Messis in the Panama Papers data leak.
-Messi, who pleaded ignorance of the alleged scheme, voluntarily paid arrears of €5.1 million in August 2013.
-On 6 July 2016, Messi and his father were both found guilty of tax fraud and were handed suspended 21-month prison sentences and respectively ordered to pay €1.7 million and €1.4 million in fines.
-Facing the judge, he said, "I just played football.
-I signed the contracts because I trusted my dad and the lawyers and we had decided that they would take charge of those things."